oppia/oppia/scripts/README.md

-This folder contains various python utilities used for linting and building Oppia.
+This folder contains various python scripts used for linting and building Oppia.